Pontiac Montana: Trim

 The Montana Thunder was introduced in 2002 as the most up-level model of the Montana.
 It featured special "Thunder" badging, Thunder-specific 16" chrome 5-spoke wheels, upgraded ride and handling package, and a special spoiler on the back of the roof rack.
 Inside, it had special two-tone black and grey leather seating, and a perforated leather-wrapped steering wheel.
 Prior to its introduction in 2002, the Montana Thunder nameplate was first used on a 1998 minivan concept showcased at the 1998 North American International Auto Show.

 The Thunder trim package was produced in 2002 and 2003, however it was made as an optional package on Montana GTs in 2004 called the "Chrome-Sport" package.
 Only the "Thunder" badges were discontinued.

-There were some rare AWD Versatrak versions made in 2002 and 2003 alongside the Montana Thunder.
-These trim packages were mostly identical to the 2002–2003 Montana Thunder apart from the headrests, which were made in a different design.
+A rare AWD Versatrak version was offered around the same timeframe as the Thunder trim package, which was mostly identical to the Thunder except for the headrests, which had a different design.